 For up-to-date standardized total returns, including the most recent month-end performance, please click on the Performance tab, above.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-Consumer discretionary, information technology, and health care continue to represent the portfolio's biggest sector allocations.
-However, our bottom-up investment process focuses on picking individual stocks rather than sectors, so company selection drives the sector allocations.
-We strive to select companies that are either early-stage innovators that have the potential to grow from the small-capitalization category into large caps, or that are firms that can durably grow over time as a result of the advantages of scale, a new technology, or an ability to increase efficiency in their respective markets.
-To find early-stage innovators, which account for about one-third of the portfolio's holdings, we concentrate on firms involved in corporate technology, consumer Internet media, health care information technology, genomics, financial payments technology, and collaborative "big data" businesses.
+Information technology and consumer discretionary continue to be the portfolio's largest sector allocations, although it is slightly underweight information technology and significantly overweight consumer discretionary relative to the benchmark index.
+However, our bottom-up investment process focuses on picking individual stocks, which drives sector allocations.
+We strive to select companies that are either early-stage innovators with the potential to grow from the small-capitalization category into large-caps or that are firms that can durably grow over time as a result of the advantages of scale, a new technology, or an ability to increase efficiency in their markets.